Can Lyme Disease Stay With You Forever?

 Can Lyme disease stay with you forever?
-Although many patients will improve with appropriate treatment, others will experience ongoing Lyme disease symptoms that may stay with them forever.
-A growing number of case studies continue to document patients with chronic illnesses associated with Lyme disease.
+Although many patients improve with appropriate treatment, others experience ongoing symptoms that may persist for years.

 Following are several examples: